operator-framework/enhancements/enhancements/declarative-index-config.md

 .
 ```

-Similarly, removing a `.json` from `community-operators` and pushing that update up to the container image removes the operator from the index.
+Similarly, removing a package directory from `community-operators` and pushing that update up to the container image removes the operator from the index.

 ### Story 3